-The Company is a growth focused mineral exploration company creating value through the exploration and development of the near-surface Gold Springs gold-silver project along the Nevada-Utah border.
-The Company's approach to business combines the team's track record of discovery and advancement of large projects, key operational and process expertise, and a focus on community relations and sustainable development.
+The Company is a growth-focused mineral exploration company creating value through the exploration and development of the near-surface Gold Springs gold-silver project along the Nevada-Utah border.
+The Company's approach to business combines the team's track record of discovery and advancement of large projects, and a focus on community relations and sustainable development.
 Management has extensive experience in the global exploration and mining industry.